 For instance, including your long-tail keyword in your page’s meta title, meta description, and URL can help signal to search engines what your content is about.
 You should also aim to include your target keyword in the first paragraph of your content and in at least one subheading.

-Finally, to use long-tail keywords effectively, you need to understand your target audience and their search intent.
-When users search for specific long-tail keywords, they are often looking for very specific information or solutions to their problems.
+Finally, to use these keywords effectively, you need to understand your target audience and their search intent.
+When users search for specific long keywords, they are often looking for very specific information or solutions to their problems.

 By understanding your users’ search intent, you can tailor your content to better meet their needs and answer their questions.
 This can help you attract more targeted traffic to your site and increase engagement with your content.